madalinungureanu/user-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.3.2 =
+Added top level navigation menu in anticipation for User Profile Picture Enhanced.
+Adding more filters for third-party plugin integration.

 = 2.3.0 =
 Gutenberg blocks are now in the User Profile Picture category.
 New filters for add-on extensibility.
 Added Options page so you can disable the Gutenberg blocks if you so desire.
 Bug fix: Adding user display name to post title when User Profile Picture creates the user page.